AsiF-7488/CGS410_Interverner-complexity-in-Dependency-grammer/README.md

 - Adverbs are not dominant, so the original hypothesis is only partially supported.
 - Real corpora are much simpler than random baselines.
 - Dependency distance is the strongest predictor in the ML stage.

-## Upload Note

-If you upload this to GitHub, add your real repository URL into the final report wherever the placeholder appears:

-`Public code repository: <add-your-github-link-here>`